It’s Official: Longboat Key Hands the Keys to a Decorated Soldier as Tipton Prepares His Exit

 • A retirement contribution equal to 17.8% of salary, the same benefit afforded the last two managers, plus standard life, health, dental and disability insurance, a town take-home vehicle, and leave accrued at the rate of a 15-year employee.

 Severance, should the commission ever fire him without cause, is capped at 20 weeks — the maximum Florida law allows for a government employee.
-And removing him won’t be casual: under the town charter, it takes a supermajority of at least five of the seven commissioners.
+Mooney was emphatic on the point: “Twenty weeks is the magic number because the legislature said so.”
+And removing him won’t be casual.
+The contract requires a supermajority — at least five of the seven commissioners — a threshold Mooney said she future-proofed against a coming charter review that could change the size of the commission.

 The transition